DecisionsDev/odm-ondocker/README-license-annotations.md

 ## IBM ODM on Kubernetes (Production)

-- For all containers except decision-runner:
+- Use the following annotations for all the containers:

   ```yaml
   spec: